-Carla Spenkoch is in her 17th year at the helm of the Trinity Tigers golf program.
+Carla Spenkoch is in her 22nd year as the head of the Trinity Tigers golf program.

-Coach Spenkoch joined the Trinity staff in 1997.
-She coached both the Tiger men and women for a number of years, and took over Trinity’s women’s squad in 2010.
+Coach Spenkoch joined the staff in the fall of 1998.
+She coached the Tiger men and women’s teams for a number of years, before redirecting her efforts to the women’s squad in 2010.

-She guided the 2003 Trinity men’s team to the NCAA Division III Championships.
-It marked Trinity’s first NCAA invitation since 1975, and the Tigers came in at 18th place.
-Two Tiger players earned All-America honors.
-Golf Digest, one of the sport’s leading publications, recognized the Tigers in the top-five nationally in its 2006 collegiate “academic first” rankings.
+Coach Spenkoch guided the 2003 Tiger men’s team to the NCAA Division III Championships, marking Trinity’s first bid since 1975.
+Trinity finished in 18th place at the 2003 national event, and two Tigers earned All-America honors, Brian Sparks and Simon Thompson.
+Golf Digest, one of the most prestigious publications in the nation, recognized Trinity in the top-five nationally in the 2006 collegiate “academics first” rankings.

-Coach Spenkoch graduated from the University of Texas-Austin in 1977 with a bachelor’s degree in physical education.
-She served as captain for the Lady Longhorn golf team during the 1975 and 1976 seasons and was voted the team’s most valuable athlete in 1976.
+She graduated from the University of Texas at Austin in 1977, earning a bachelor’s degree in physical education.
+She served as captain of the Lady Longhorn golf team during the 1975 and 1976 seasons, and was voted the squad’s most valuable athlete in 1976.

-She is a Life Member of the Ladies Professional Golf Association Teaching and Club Division.
-Coach Spenkoch also captured the Austin City Women’s Amateur Championship in 1976.
+Coach Spenkoch is a Life Member of the Ladies Professional Golf Association Teaching and Club Division.